 Now the longer version, because you deserve more than a link.
 North Carolina’s healthcare build-out is real.
 Charlotte anchors one of the largest hospital markets in the Southeast, the Research Triangle keeps adding capacity, and Winston-Salem holds serious academic weight.
-GI departments across all of them stay busy, travel requests surface as those departments run short, and a good share of the ones that reach us ask for endoscopy RNs alongside the tech roles.
-This page covers how to be ready for both.
+GI departments across all of them stay busy, travel requests surface as those departments run short, and none of that changes which desks Junxion works.
+Ours sit in central sterile, the cath lab, and the surgical and cardiac suites.
+The rest of this page maps scope-room experience onto those, and tells you what to keep documented so a submission moves.

 The Roles North Carolina Actually Posts With Us